Finance minister says school boards may need to lay workers off

 The current agreement for more than 13,000 teachers expires at the end of August and negotiations for a new one are to begin in May.

-The province bargains directly with teachers for such things as salaries and sick leave, but school boards are responsible for local contracts governing many other aspects of the job.
+Bargaining with teachers happens provincially for such things as salaries and sick leave, but individual school boards are responsible for local contracts governing many other aspects of the job.

 The cuts come as the Saskatchewan government tries to tackle a $1.3-billion deficit with a plan to get it down to $685 million in the year ahead.